muhammadaliofficial/Github-Profile-Finder/README.md

-✅That is my JavaScript Project, which helps to quickly find the GitHub Profiles.
+✅ This is my JavaScript project, developed to help you quickly find GitHub profiles.